 You have to sign in to Bing with your work or school account to get results from your organization.
-This is the same account that you use to sign in to Outlook on the web, SharePoint, and other Microsoft 365 apps.
-If you’re already signed in to a Microsoft 365 app or site you’re all set.
+This is the same account that you use to sign in to Outlook on the web, Microsoft Teams, and other Microsoft 365 apps.
+If you’re already signed in to a Microsoft 365 app or site, you’re all set.

 Need to sign in or out?

 To sign in:

 In the upper-right corner of any Bing page, click Sign in.